Chew/DIRCord/README.md

 2) Copy your *user ID*, you'll need it for later.

-3) Go to the [Discord Developer Portal](https://discordapp.com/developers/applications/) Make a new application, give it a name, and an avatar if you want.
+3) Go to the [Discord Developer Portal](https://discordapp.com/developers/applications/) Make a new application, give it a name and an avatar if you want.
 Copy the *Client ID*, you'll need it for later.
 Then head to the **Bot** Section.
 Create a bot, scroll down and select the **Administrator** Permission.
 Make sure you unselect the slider that makes it a public bot, you don't want anyone but you to have this bot.
-Hit the **Copy** button underneath where it says *Bot token*, you'll need this for later.  **DO NOT UNDER ANY CIRCUMSTANCES GIVE *ANYONE* YOUR BOT TOKEN!
-THIS ALLOWS ANYONE TO TAKE CONTROL OF *YOUR* BOT!**  If you do accidently leak your bot token, do not fear, all hope is not lost.
-Simply hit the *Regenerate* button and copy your new token.  **Keep in mind that in order to give it the *Administrator* permission, you *MUST* have 2FA enabled on your discord account.
-If you don't know how to do this, go [here](https://support.discordapp.com/hc/en-us/articles/219576828-Setting-up-Two-Factor-Authentication).**
+Hit the **Copy** button underneath where it says *Bot token*, you'll need this for later.

 4) Invite the bot to the server, if you don't know how to do that, go [here](https://discordapi.com/permissions.html)  Click on the **Administrator** permission box, and scroll down.
 Paste in your *Client ID* that you got from the Discord Developer Portal, and open the link at the bottom of the page.  **DO NOT CHECK ANY OTHER BOXES OTHER OR FILL IN ANYTHING ELSE OTHER THAN THE CLIENT ID.**